-The photo below shows the panels after bring primed with two coats of wood Dulux Trade Weathershield Preservative Basecoat. (poor quality as it was taken with my iphone)
+The photo below shows the panels after being primed with two coats of wood Dulux Trade Weathershield Preservative Basecoat. (poor quality as it was taken with my iPhone)

-Using 35mm square aluminum bar, we machined a slot into the bar and cut it into 30mm wide brackets which where drilled and tapped to take M5 bolts.
-Four of these brackets will be bolted to the panel base boards and this will allow the easy fitting and removal of the panels to the 25mm square tube which will be fitted across the roof.
+Using a 35mm square aluminium bar, we machined a slot into the bar and cut it into 30mm wide brackets which were drilled and tapped to take M5 bolts.
+Four of these brackets will be bolted to the panel baseboards and this will allow the easy fitting and removal of the panels to the 25mm square tube which will be fitted across the roof.

-The flat aluminum brackets to bolt to the chimneys on both sides of the roof are also finished and have been painted.
+The flat aluminium brackets to bolt to the chimneys on both sides of the roof are also finished and have been painted.
 They will be fixed to the chimneys when the weather permits.

-The photo below shows the aluminum mounting brackets after machining.
+The photo below shows the aluminium mounting brackets after machining.

 The wooden panels have now had 2 coats of exterior gloss paint on both sides and the base will have one final coat of paint before the brackets are fitted.